How SMEs can use white papers to build authority and generate leads

 Why white papers and research reports matter for SMEs

 Making the most of your white paper is more than just hiring a great white paper copywriter or investing in third-party research to tell your story.
-It’s about creating a strategy that combines audience relevance, SEO tactics, AI-powered optimisation and multi-channel promotion.
+It’s about creating a genuinely useful report that

-To unlock the full potential of your AI-friendly white paper, you need more than great writing.
+To figure out the full potential of your AI-friendly white paper, you need more than great writing.

 You need a strategy that combines audience relevance, AI-powered optimisation, and multi-channel promotion.

-Here’s a simple five-step framework to help Ipswich businesses and national SMEs maximise the impact of their white paper.
+I have a simple five-step framework that I use to help Ipswich businesses and national SMEs maximise the impact of their white paper.

 Step 1.
 Define your audience and their pain points